 There are a few other curious scenes in the movie as well, such as the image on Jesus’s face cloth.
 Yet overall, Risen beautifully captures the message that the love of Jesus extends to everyone – even those who took part in nailing Him to the Cross.
 This is truly a precious reminder because the fact of the matter is that we all took part.
 The Bible teaches,

 “[Jesus] is the atoning sacrifice for our sins, and not only for ours but also for the sins of the whole world.“ (1 John 2:2 NIV)

 In summary, Risen is entertaining and thought-provoking.
 If it piques the interest of viewers to explore the Bible for themselves, then it has done its job.

-- Rating for entertainment and quality: 4 stars
+- Rating for entertainment and quality: 4 of 5 stars

 - Rating for Biblical accuracy: 2.5 of 5 star